cznewt/robophery/docs/source/doc/arch/architecture.rst

 Architecture
 ============

-RoboPhery provides software drivers for a wide variety of commonly used sensors and actuators through both wired and wireless interfaces.
-Platform is designed for multiple interfaces to be stacked (GPIO over IQRF or BlueTooth) to provide seamless intergration with vast variery of hardware platforms.
+RoboPhery project provides software drivers for a wide variety of commonly used sensors and actuators through both wired and wireless interfaces.
+Platform is designed for multiple interfaces to be stacked (GPIO or I2C over IQRF or BlueTooth) to provide seamless intergration with vast variery of hardware platforms.
 The software drivers interact with the underlying hardware platform (or microcontroller), as well as with the attached sensors, through API calls to attached interfaces.

 The actuators are controlled and the data is collected and this together forms a hardware foundation for ambient intelligence environment.
 The event-driven